nodejs/node/doc/guides/maintaining-root-certs.md

-# Updating the Root Certificates
+# Maintaining the Root Certificates

 Node.js contains a compiled-in set of root certificates used as trust anchors for TLS certificate validation.